Alice Guy-Blaché: Early life and education

 In 1865, Guy's father, Émile Guy, an owner of a bookstore and publishing company in Santiago, Chile and Valparaíso, Chile, married Marie Clotilde Franceline Aubert.
+Both were French, but lived in Santiago, where Émile ran a bookstore.
 The couple returned to Santiago after the wedding in Paris.
-In early 1873, Marie and Émile lived in Santiago, with Alice's four siblings; during her early years, her father's bookstore had give her the passion for storytelling.

 There was a devastating smallpox epidemic in Chile in 1872 and 1873. Émile and Marie Guy brought all four of their children to Paris, where Alice was born.
 In her autobiography, Alice refers to this as her mother's attempt to make sure "her fifth child should be truly French".
+Alice Ida Antoinette Guy was born on 1 July 1873 in Saint-Mandé, near Paris, France.
 Her father returned to Chile soon after her birth, and her mother followed a few months later.
 Alice was left in the care of her grandmother in Carouge, Switzerland.
-(Note: Nicolas Aubert, her grandfather, died 11 October 1872) When Alice was three or four, her mother took her to South America.
+When Alice was three or four, her mother took her to South America.